pstjean/webpacker-jest/README.md

 # Webpacker + Jest

+### NOTE:
+The process I went through to answer this question is no longer necessary, as the Rails team has [moved JavaScript dependencies back into the root](https://github.com/rails/rails/pull/28093) of the project by default.
+This was originally created as supporting material for [this StackOverflow answer](https://stackoverflow.com/questions/42164582/react-testing-setup-with-rails-webpacker/42289632#42289632).

+---

  1. Rails.
 I generated a new Rails app, skipping all of the things that I'm not likely to need.

         rails new rails-react --skip-action-mailer --skip-active-record --skip-action-cable --skip-javascript --skip-turbolinks